 - Entries may be created by one individual, or by a group.
 Given the topic, incorporating more than one viewpoint may be particularly appropriate.

 - In addition to a video, each entry should be accompanied by brief information form about the creator(s).
 This will be used as a resource in sharing information about winning creators on the CID website at the end of the competition.
-This post will be updated to include a link to the online submission form by April 15, 2018.

 - By submitting your entry, you are attesting that you have the necessary authorization to use the images, audio, text, music, and any other content contained in your video.
 Please do not enter if you are in violation of, or uncertain of your rights to, any copyrights, patents, trademarks, video, music or other intellectual property.
 Consult your faculty advisor if you have any questions or doubts about the content of your entry.
 Applicants will be held fully liable under the law for any copyright or other intellectual property violations.